 Preparation, Resource, and Education Program (PREP)

-Register for 2024 PREP
+Register for 2025 PREP

 Things you'll learn at PREP:

-• How to manage your class schedule
+• How to manage your time and class schedule

 For parents/advocates